 When to go: I recommend visiting this area for hiking when there isn’t any snow on the ground, from June to September.
 Early June is better if you want to avoid mosquitos.
 Middle of September is excellent time due to the colors of autumn.
 In winter Särkitunturi can be accessed by cross-country skiing or snow shoes, but hiking in winter might also be possible, if the trail has been used a lot.
-There is no official snow shoe or hiking trail in winter, it basically follows the summer route.
-The skiing trail to Särkitunturi goes from a different place.
+There is no official snowshoeing or hiking trail in winter, it basically follows the summer route.

 What to wear: Mosquito repellent is essential.
 The trail is covered with crushed stones, and you won’t need sturdy hiking shoes – normal sneakers will do just fine.
 Swimming suit might be a good idea if you want to go for a resfreshing dip in the lake like Nalle.
 Nalle is always prepared for a swim.

 Have you ever visited Särkitunturi or any other fell in Finnish Lapland?